-Residence Hall Maintenance Work Orders.
+- Residence Hall Maintenance Work Orders.
 Residents are responsible for reporting to the Office of Residence Life and Housing problems or issues that may arise within their personal suite.
 The on duty staff make several rounds through all common areas of the housing village during their duty rotation and report any maintenance concerns via the housing work order system; if an issue is found after hours that affects the health or safety of residents the issue is reported to the on call maintenance staff or a return to campus.
 Work orders are typically attended to within 24 hours of receiving the request for work Monday through Friday 7:30 am to 6:00 pm.
 Afterhours or weekends residents are instructed to report the concern to the on duty staff and an assessment will occur.
-If the on duty staff cannot remedy the situation then the on call maintenance staff is request to return to campus to attend to the concern.
+If the on duty staff cannot remedy the situation then the on call maintenance staff is request to return to campus to attend to the concern. - Auxiliary Operations.

-Auxiliary Operations.
 As a part of the shared services of the Auxiliary Operations the structural trades group is available to be called back for any afterhours issues in any of the auxiliary operations facilities.
-The on-call number for housing would be used for any of the other auxiliary operations facilities.
+The on-call number for housing would be used for any of the other auxiliary operations facilities. - Campus Buildings: As a member of the campus community, you (as well as university guests and visitors) have access to most campus buildings and facilities during regular business and class hours (Monday Saturday, from 07:30 am to 10:30 pm) and for scheduled classes and events on Sundays, excluding most holidays.
+The UCCS Police Department is responsible for locking and unlocking designated university buildings and for patrols of campus grounds and buildings.
+If you need assistance in gaining authorized entry outside of business hours to a university building or room and no other help is available, you may call the UCCS Police at 719-255-3111.